THE PRAIRIE GARDEN HISTORY & COMMITTEE

 Jeannie Gilbert is a research scientist with Agriculture and Agri-Food Canada and adjunct professor at the University of Manitoba.
 She studies the epidemiology of fusarium head blight (FHB) and evaluates wheat lines and germplasm for reaction to FHB and leaf spot diseases.
 She has several research publications.

-Carla Zelmer is a research associate with the University of Manitoba's Faculty of Agricultural & Food Sciences.
-She has written many research articles, teaches in the Master Gardener Program and enjoys photography.
+Carla Zelmer is a Biology Instructor and Greenhouse Manager for the Dept. of Biological Sciences at the U of M. She has written many research articles, teaches in the Master Gardener Program and enjoys photography.

 Roger Brown, Past Co-Chair

 Roger has recently left the Prairie Garden Committee, but still attends some meetings.
 He is one of its pioneers having been with it since the 1970's.
 Born in Britain, Roger comes from a heritage of garden experts.
 He is a knowledgeable plantsman and landscape designer.
 While being modest, he cheerfully admits to his 30 year tenure as Superintendent of Government Grounds for the Province of Manitoba.
 Yes, he supervised the care and development of Manitoba's beautiful and extensive Legislative grounds in downtown Winnipeg.
 During his career, he was simultaneously involved in various leadership roles with both The Prairie Garden publication and the Manitoba Horticultural Association.
 He is involved with these two organizations to this day.
 Roger has also been involved in leading garden tours, is a personable speaker, and is knowledgeable about existing horticultural organizations and groups on the Prairies.

 Richard Denesiuk, Editor